Brian Kingsley named new PSD superintendent

 Following a national search, the Poudre School District Board of Education named Brian Kingsley as PSD's new superintendent during a meeting April 13, 2021.
 The board voted 7-0 to approve his appointment.

 Kingsley began serving as PSD superintendent on July 1, 2021.

-The board has hired education consulting firm Hazard Young Attea & Associates, or HYA, to help conduct a nationwide search and identify strong candidates.
-The school board will ultimately decide whom to hire as PSD’s next top leader.
-Members of our communities will have an opportunity to provide input during the search.
+The board hired education consulting firm Hazard Young Attea & Associates, or HYA, to help conduct a nationwide search and identify strong candidates.
+The school board decided whom to hire as PSD’s next top leader.
+Members of our communities had an opportunity to provide input during the search.

 Superintendent search timeline

 - Superintendent application closes; board reviews candidate applications and interview materials

 - Board conducts initial interviews with candidates

 - Board announces superintendent finalists (per state statute,14 days must pass between announcement of finalists and the appointment of a finalist to the position of superintendent)